CIA-Oceanix/MediSAR/README.md

 This dataset contains data from 2014 to 2022, both included.
 Due to size limitation, a kaggle dataset is provided for each year.
 Each IW product is contains in a folder `{YYYY}/{YYYY}-{MM}-{DD}/{YYYY}{MM}{DD}t{hh}{mm}{ss}`.
 These folders contains:

 - The SAR observations of co- (vv) and cross- (vh) polarization channels.
 Downscaled at 200 m/px and stored as uint16.
 - The rain estimation, as four-class segmentation roughly based on 1 mm/h, 3 mm/h and 10 mm/h.
-These segmentations are described in [10.48550/ARXIV.2207.07333](https://arxiv.org/abs/2207.07333).
 There are stored at 400 m/px on four channels, the transparency corresponding to the land mask.
 - The biological slicks, as a uint8 image at 100 m/px.
 For compression, they are quantized to 3 bits per pixel.
 - The convective cells, as a uint8 image at 200 m/px.
 For compression, they are quantized to 3 bits per pixel.
-- SAR-based wind speed obtained either from Geophysical Model Function or via a rainfall-resilient deep learning model.
+- SAR-based wind speed obtained either from Geophysical Model Function, a rainfall-resilient deep learning model and ERA5.
 They are provided at 1 km/px.
 The GMF from level-2 product is also included.
 Both are stored as uint8 images, quantized between 0 and 25.6 m/s.
 In case of higher wind speeds,
 - Land masks at 200 m/px.
+- Collocations with MSG/SEVIRI (brightness temperature) and Sentinel-3/OLCI (chlorophyll concentration).

 ![](readme/global.png)